KiVa (Anti-bullying programme) - Combined universal and indicated type of an anti-bullying programme for school children

 The indicated actions implemented in each school are the team of three teachers (or other school personnel), along with classroom teacher, address each case of bullying that is witnessed or revealed.
 In addition, the classroom teacher meets with a few prosocial and high-status classmates to encourage the support of the victimised child.
 The universal actions include 20 hours of student lessons (10 double lessons) given by classroom teachers during school year.
 The central aims of the lessons are to: (a) raise awareness of the role that the group plays in maintaining bullying, (b) increase empathy toward victims, and (c) promote children’s strategies of supporting the victim and thus their self-efficacy to do so.

 Implementation ExperiencesRead the experiences of people who have implemented this programme.

 Ph.D, University of Turku, Finland,

 Overview of results from the European studies

-The Dutch RCT evaluated a programme in 4383 students in grades 3 – 4 (aged 8-9) from 98 schools who volunteered to participate in the research.
-There were five waves of the measurement collected in three years.
-At the baseline, two-third of schools were randomly assigned to the intervention group (KiVa or KiVa+, with an additional intervention component of network feedback to teachers) and one-third to the control group (waiting list, case as usual).
+The Dutch RCT (Huitsing, 2020) evaluated KiVa and Kiva+ among 4383 students in grades 3 – 4 (aged 8-9) from 98 schools who volunteered to participate in the research.
+The study collected outcome data at five time points over a period of three years.
+At the baseline, two-third of the participating schools were randomly assigned to the intervention group (KiVa or KiVa+, with an additional intervention component of network feedback to teachers) and one-third to the control group (waiting list, case as usual).
 The study showed that self-reported victimisation and bullying reduced more strongly in KiVa-schools compared with control schools, and with stronger effects after two school years of implementation.
 Moreover, it showed that the odds of being a victim were 1.29 – 1.63 times higher for control group, and the odds of being a bully were 1.19 – 1.66 higher than for KiVa students.
 There were no significant differences between KiVa and KiVa+.

 Countries where evaluated